midonet/midonet/docs/neutron_translation.md

         ----- ordering barrier

-        ==== skipSnatChain start
-            // do not apply default snat if it came from external-like network
-            // (router interfaces with floating-ips, and the gateway port)
-            // Note: iptables based implementations need to "emulate" inport
-            // match (eg. using marks in PREROUTING) as it isn't available
-            // in POSTROUTING.
-            [per floating-ip]
-            (inport) matches (floating-ip port) -> ACCEPT  // non gateway port [if default SNAT is enabled on the router] inport == the gateway port -> ACCEPT
-        ==== skipSnatChain end

-        ----- ordering barrier

         // apply the default snat for the gateway port [if default SNAT is enabled on the router] outport == the gateway port -> default snat, ACCEPT

+        // This rule ensures the return traffic for
+        // a fixed-ip -> floating-ip traffic come back to the router.
-        // for non-float -> float traffic  (cf. bug 1428887)
+        // (cf. bug 1428887)
-        // "dst-rewritten" condition here means float dnat was applied in
-        // prerouting.  in case of iptables based implementations,
-        // "--ctstate DNAT" might be used.
+        // NOTYET
-        [if default SNAT is enabled on the router] dst-rewritten -> default snat, ACCEPT
+        // [if default SNAT is enabled on the router]
+        // dst-rewritten -> default snat, ACCEPT

         // MidoNet-specific "same subnet" rules
         [per RIF]
         (inport == outport == rif) && dst != 169.254.169.254
             -> snat to rif ip, ACCEPT

-        // non-float -> non-float in tenant traffic would come here

 </pre>